andrew/ultimate-awesome/README.md

 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [documentaries](https://github.com/linsa-io/documentaries) - Awesome Documentaries.
 - [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
 This repository is still being continuously improved.
-- [awesome-obsidian-vault](https://github.com/obsidian-pkm-vault/awesome-obsidian-vault) - Awesome list of obsidian vaults.
+- [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.